briankim31415/3infgan/_Documentation/breakdown_ryan.md

 Distance between probability distributions with respect to a kernel or feature map.
 They used the depth-5 signature transform as the feature map.Smaller values, meaning closer distributions, are better.

-::: warning
-**Doubt**
-Unclear as to how the loss from these tasks are fed to the generator or discriminator loss (regular summation or weighted summation)
+> **Doubt**: Unclear as to how the loss from these tasks are fed to the generator or discriminator loss (regular summation or weighted summation)